Recoverability of Ancestral Recombination Graph Topologies: Topology of an ARG

 \subsection{Two recombinations}

-While ARGs containing only one recombination are trivially galled, Figure \ref{fig: is tree galled?} shows that around 40 percent of trees containing 2 recombination nodes will be galled for $\rho=0.1$.
+While ARGs containing only one recombination are trivially galled, Figure \ref{fig:is_tree_galled?} shows that around 40\% of ARGs with two recombination nodes will be galled for $\rho=0.1$.
 The probability of an ARG being a galled tree falls substantially when conditioning on more than two recombinations, so we do not analyse this case in further detail.

-Figure \ref{fig: full top with 2 recomb graphs} illustrates solutions of the recursion equations when conditioning on two recombinations.
-The probabilities of recovering the full ARG topology are significantly smaller, with less than a tenth of ARGs being fully recoverable even with an infinite mutation rate, for $n = 100$.
-Here, the conditioning restricts to two recombinations within the history.
-However, if instead we condition on two \textit{galled} recombinations, Figure \ref{fig: is tree galled?} suggests a maximum probability of $0.1/0.4=0.25$, meaning that a quarter of galled, two-recombination trees are fully detectable when the mutation rate is very large.
-In comparison, this probability is closer to 0.7 when conditioning on one recombination.
-Figure \ref{fig: full top with 2 recomb graphs} (b) demonstrates again that allowing a small number of unresolved edges increases the probabilities substantially, but they still remain very low.
+Figure \ref{fig:full_top_with_2_recomb_graphs} illustrates solutions of the recursion equations when conditioning on two recombinations and the ARG being a galled tree.
+The probabilities of the ARG being recoverable are significantly smaller, with fewer than a quarter of ARGs being recoverable even with an infinite mutation rate, for $n = 60$.
+In comparison, this probability is closer to 0.7 when conditioning on only one recombination.
+Figure \ref{fig:full_top_with_2_recomb_graphs} (b) demonstrates again that the probability of the ARG being \emph{partially} recoverable, allowing even a small number of unresolved edges, is comparatively higher, but still very low.

-These results imply that even if an ARG reconstruction algorithm utilises all of the available sequencing data, there is still likely to be significant uncertainty in resolving the location of internal edges.
+These results imply that even if an ARG reconstruction algorithm utilises all of the available information on shared mutations contained within the sequencing data, there is still likely to be significant uncertainty in resolving the location of internal edges.
 This probability only decreases with increasing recombination rate, and improves very slowly with increasing mutation rate.
 This makes it very unlikely that reconstruction programs will successfully capture the full complexity of the ARG.

 The parameter values $\theta \approx 100$ and $\rho \approx 0.1$, reasonable for SARS-CoV-2, might appear to be optimal for creating genealogies that are fully recoverable from the data: low recombination rates increase the probability of seeing a small number of galled cycles, and high mutation rates make it more likely that mutations will fall on all of the necessary edges.
-However, our results show that at most $30\%$ of one-recombination, and $10\%$ of two-recombination ARGS can be reconstructed fully.
+However, our results show that at most $25\%$ of one-recombination, and $2.5\%$ of two-recombination ARGS are recoverable.